MolecularAI/GraphINVENT/README.md

 ## Updates
 The following versions of GraphINVENT exist in this repository:
-* v1.0 (and all commits up to here) is the label corresponding to the "original" version, and corresponds with the publications below
+* v1.0 (and all commits up to here) is the label corresponding to the "original" version, and corresponds with the publications below.
 * v2.0 is an updated version, created March 10, 2021.

 *10-03-2021*: